Thursday 4 July 1940

 The Italians are broadcasting propaganda in Maltese to undermine morale.
 Malta’s own Rediffusion radio service begins counter-programming.

 The French fleet is now the subject of interest to both sides.
-The Pétain government claims that the fleet at Alexandria has been recalled, but also says they are to be scuttled if they can't escape due to the wishes of Hitler that they not fall into British hands.
+The Pétain government claims that the fleet at Alexandria has been recalled, but also says they are to be scuttled if they can't escape due to the wishes of Hitler that they do not fall into British hands.

 At Alexandria, Admiral Cunningham and Admiral Godfroy agree to demobilize Godfroy's ships, but he does not turn them over.
 Talks continue.